twotwotwo/sz/README.md

 * Make a variant (no longer "snappy") accept a static dictionary for compressing tiny blocks or binary-diffing small inputs.
-* Make a wrapper like this for [gipfeli][gipfeli], described as a 3x faster -gzip 1: less speed but better compression than Snappy.
+* Make a wrapper like this for [gipfeli][gipfeli], described as a 3x faster `gzip -1`: less speed but better compression than Snappy.
 * Link in Google's C++ snappy code.

 Randall Farmer, 2014. `sz` is under an MIT license whose full text is in